 13: Overdoing it.

-Pushing yourself too hard is a weight loss blunder which can bring you to a breaking point.
+Pushing yourself too hard is a weight loss blunder that can bring you to a breaking point.
 You will soon realize that your body cannot do it anymore.
 It enters a state of constant flight or fight response during the struggle.

 You become stressed or depressed over your condition more so when you do not see any significant progress.
 You become unenthusiastic about losing weight anymore and give up.